Eb0nY-April14/rockhistory/README.md

     * Media

         * The Logo used for this website was designed by me using Wix Logo Maker.

+        * The video used on the home page was made by Google Arts & Culture and taken from YouTube.

         * The images used on the Home and Gallery Page were obtained from the following open source websites through Google Search: